Information and Pictures

 Males are generally larger than females.
 The head of the male grows very large and heavy as he matures.

 New practices of line-breeding and crossing related breeds into the Gampr gene pool have resulted in an increase in some hip joint malformation and overly straight hocks.
 No other health problems are known to occur except on very rare occasions.
-The Gampr fares best on a raw diet.
+Some owners have found that the Gampr does well on a raw diet.

 This breed of dog is best suited to a family or family farm, with lots of space surrounding the home where it can safely run free in an open area.
 The Gampr is nocturnal, and naturally has a desire to explore/patrol at dawn and dusk.
 Greatest activity is generally between 4:00 a.m. and 8:00 a.m., and at dusk.
 Young dogs that are learning to work with livestock should be kept out of the livestock area at these times to minimize chances of rough play with stock, and ideally will be with stock after breakfast, after 9:00 a.m.
 If the Gampr is a family dog, these guidelines work well for time spent with children as well.
 Because it is nocturnal, an outdoor Gampr will possibly bark enough to annoy the neighbors, so if this is a concern, be prepared to bring the Gampr indoors.
 Of course, a farm guardian will be kept outdoors at night in order to do its job, which may include some barking.